Lupe Inclán

-Lupe Inclán (1895–1956) was a Mexican actress, which became very popular in Mexican Carpa Theatrical plays.
+Lupe Inclán (1895–1956) was a Mexican actress who became very popular in Mexican Carpa theatrical plays.
 She was also known for movies, mainly acting in supporting comic roles.
 She was known as one of the most prominent Mexican actresses interpreting village women in the 20th century.

 Biography

 Early life

-Lupe Inclán was born in 1895, in the family of María de Jesús Delgado and Miguel Inclán García, which both ran a travelling theater company.
-Moreover, her brother Miguel Inclán also became a very renowned Mexican actor, known for his roles portraying villains.
+Lupe Inclán was born in 1895, in the family of María de Jesús Delgado and Miguel Inclán García, who both ran a travelling theater company.
+Her brother Miguel Inclán also became a renowned Mexican actor, known for his roles portraying villains.

-In 1920, Lupe had two twin daughters, both of which followed her mother's path and became theatrical actresses.
+In 1920, Lupe had two twin daughters, both of whom followed their mother's path and became theatrical actresses.
 Gloria Alicia, one of the daughters, later became the mother of Rafael Inclán, another prominent Mexican actor, who won the Ariel Award.

 Theatrical Debut

-Lupe Inclán officially debuted on 31 December 1919 with the play "19–20".
+Lupe Inclán officially debuted on 31 December 1919 with the play 19–20.
 Unfortunately, the play was controversial, since it depicted acts of the former president and the audience reacted poorly, resulting in the closure of the forum.
 After the failure of her debut, Inclán started working in companies and troupes of Carmen Martínez, the Tarazona brothers and de Julio Taboada, all well-known actors.